MiguellBrandao/Transly/README.md

 - First run downloads the Whisper model (~300MB)
 - Use shorter videos for testing (1-2 minutes)
+- Change `WHISPER_MODEL` to `tiny` in backend `.env` for faster (but less accurate) transcription
+- For production, use `base` model for balanced speed/accuracy
 - Consider using OpenAI's Whisper API for faster results

+### Large video uploads are slow

+- Videos larger than 100MB are automatically compressed in the browser before upload
+- Adjust `VITE_COMPRESSION_THRESHOLD_MB` in frontend `.env` to change the threshold
+- You can modify compression quality settings (`VITE_VIDEO_RESOLUTION`, `VITE_VIDEO_BITRATE`) for smaller files
+- The compression happens client-side using FFmpeg.wasm (no server load)

+### Backend becomes unresponsive during transcription

+- This should not happen as transcription runs in Worker Threads
+- If it does, check that `tsx` is properly installed: `npm install -g tsx`
+- Verify `WHISPER_MODEL` is set to `tiny` or `base` (avoid `small` on low-end hardware)
+- Videos are processed in a queue to prevent overload

 ### Video not playing